mustardamus/generator-grail/app/templates/README.md

 environment and not a framework.
 You can use your front-end framework of choice.

 This environment is intended to be used in a modular way.
-Everything is a Module and should work and be testable independently.
+Everything is a Component and should work and be testable independently.

 Generated with the [Grail Generator](https://github.com/mustardamus/generator-grail) for [Yeoman](http://yeoman.io/).